Difference between surgical technologist and certified surgical technician

 Certified surgical technician:

-Maintaining certification as a CST necessitates adherence to specific continuing education requirements set by certifying bodies like the NBSTSA.
+Maintaining certification as a CST requires adherence to specific continuing education requirements set by certifying bodies such as the NBSTSA.
 CSTs must periodically renew their certification, which often involves completing continuing education credits and demonstrating ongoing competence in their field.
-This commitment to professional development ensures that CSTs remain at the forefront of surgical technology advancements, positioning them as valuable assets in surgical teams.

 7. Patient care and safety